 2-The level presented represents the 90th percentile of the 5 sites tested.
-The action level for lead was not exceeded at any of the sites tested.
+The action level for lead was exceeded at 1 of the 5 sites tested.

-3- Distribution system sample 4- Range for all six (6) wells collected \ The State considers 50 pCi/L a level of concern for beta particles
+3- Distribution system sample 4- Range for all six (6) wells collected The State considers 50 pCi/L a level of concern for beta particles